Onuronon-lab/Shrutik/docs/contributing.md

 ### 1. Set Up Development Environment

-Follow our [Local Development Guide](local-development.md) to set up your development environment.
+Follow our [Local Development Guide](https://onuronon-lab.github.io/Shrutik/local-development.html) to set up your development environment. also you can setup with docker as well.
+See [Docker Local Setup](https://onuronon-lab.github.io/Shrutik/docker-local-setup.html)

 ### 2. Find an Issue